Daemonite/material/docs/4.4/material/cards.md

 ## Supplemental actions

-The primary action in a card is typically the card itself.
+The primary action area of a card is typically the card itself.
+Often cards are one large touch target to a detail screen on a subject.

-Supplemental actions can vary from card to card in a collection, depending on the content type and expected outcome.

-Supplemental actions within the card are explicitly called out using icons, text, and UI controls, typically placed at the bottom of the card.
+Supplemental actions are represented by icons, text, and UI controls on cards.
+They are typically placed at the bottom of the card.

+For more than two supplemental actions, use an overflow menu instead.

 Keep the classic card layout with `card-header` and `card-body`, but make sure you group all buttons in a `card-actions` div for proper alignment and spacing.

 You can still use links or buttons for card buttons.
 Icon buttons, `.btn-icon` are right-aligned thanks to flex utility `.ml-auto` (*margin-left: auto*).